lhtin/You-Dont-Know-JS/scope & closures/ch3.md

 Function scope encourages the idea that all variables belong to the function, and can be used and reused throughout the entirety of the function (and indeed, accessible even to nested scopes).
 This design approach can be quite useful, and certainly can make full use of the "dynamic" nature of JavaScript variables to take on values of different types as needed.

-On the other hand, if you don't take careful precautions, variables existing across the entirety of a scope can lead to some unexpected pitfalls.
+On the other hand, if you don't take careful __precautions__(防护措施), variables existing across the entirety of a scope can lead to some unexpected pitfalls.

 ## Hiding In Plain Scope